Ativi/msvsdasms/README.md

 ![inv_tbsch](https://user-images.githubusercontent.com/68071764/218172045-c57b4665-41ac-46f2-818e-cf8f904a743c.png)

--Simulating the testbench
+- Simulating the testbench

 ![simulation](https://user-images.githubusercontent.com/68071764/218276575-657e42e4-8aed-4b1f-8dc3-109cdeedfb44.png)
 ![graph1](https://user-images.githubusercontent.com/68071764/218276579-459dd06f-ea8a-4534-b173-b02e234e4dc2.png)

 - we have verified the working of our inverter schematic and we need a netist of exclusively that, and not our entire testbench.
-Open the inverter from the files menu and go to suimulation menu and select "LVS netlist: top lvl is a subsckt" and then tap netlist.
+Open the inverter from the files menu and go to suimulation menu and select<b> "LVS netlist: top lvl is a subsckt" </b>and then tap netlist.
 Exit xschem.

 - we need to import the netlist to magic to create the layout.
 Open magic by moving to the mag directory and using magic -T sky130A.Tech.
 Go to file --> Import SPICE and select our netlist from the .xschem/simulation folder.